 Restaurant hours of operation differ between locations.
 Please visit our Maps page for current information.
 Please note, hours may vary.

-At the North Terminal, you can find SIM Cards at InMotion.
-At the McNamara Terminal, you can find the cards at Soundbalance.
+In the Evans Terminal, SIM Cards can be purchased at InMotion.
+In the McNamara Terminal, the cards can be purchased at Soundbalance.

 No, there is not a pharmacy inside either terminal.
-The Z Market & Mills Pharmacy in the McNamara Terminal carries over-the-counter medications and homeopathic remedies.
+The Z Market & Mills Apothecary in the McNamara Terminal carries over-the-counter medications and homeopathic remedies.

 Yes, Wi-Fi is free at the airport.

 Access Wi-Fi at the airport by connecting to SSID Detroit Airport and launching a browser.

 The Terminal to Terminal/Westin Shuttle connects passengers to McNamara and Evans Terminal, with a convenient stop at the Westin Hotel located at McNamara Terminal.
 Shuttles depart approximately every 10 minutes from the Ground Transportation Centers and Westin Hotel entrance.

 Rental car companies are located off-airport.
 Courtesy shuttle services are available at the Ground Transportation Centers.
 Follow signs for Rental Car Shuttles.
 It is recommended to contact your rental car company to confirm the reservation.